tera-si/simple-stack-based-buffer-overflow-companion/README.md

 tutorial](https://github.com/Tib3rius/Pentest-Cheatsheets/blob/master/exploits/buffer-overflows.rst)
 and [lab](https://tryhackme.com/room/bufferoverflowprep).

 This script suite does not auto exploit.
-Just modified such that there are few things you needed to change in the various steps.
+Just modified such that there are fewer things you needed to change in the various steps.
 Less time needed to edit the scripts, more time for hacking.